ouhenio/stylegan2-ada/README.md

 But in many cases, it's capable of generating a new and novel image similar but different from the ones used as input during the first steps of the optimization.

+ps: yeah, the code here is shitty 🤷‍♂️

 ---

 # StyleGAN2-ADA original README